Private Project

 Director Biography - Maria Douza

-The last ten years, Maria has been focusing on feature films and documentaries.
-Her first feature THE TREE AND THE SWING (2013), a Greek-Serbian co production starring Mirjana Karanovic, represented Greece in many European Union Film Festivals (Chicago,Toronto, Beijing, Shanghai, Hong Kong, India etc.) and enjoyed both festival and theater distribution worldwide.
-Recently THE TREE AND THE SWING (aka A PLACE CALLED HOME) was bought by NETFLIX.
+The last eleven years, Maria has been focusing on feature films and documentaries.
+Her first feature THE TREE AND THE SWING (2013), a Greek-Serbian co-production starring Mirjana Karanovic, represented Greece in many European Union Film Festivals (Chicago,Toronto, Beijing, Shanghai, Hong Kong, India etc.) and enjoyed both festival and theatre distribution worldwide.
+THE TREE AND THE SWING (aka A PLACE CALLED HOME) represented by EastWest Film Distribution Gmbh, was bought by NETFLIX in 2022.

-Subsequently, Maria made three documentaries, THISSION CINEMA OF ATHENS (2017, 52’) for French Canal+ series MYTHICAL CINEMAS (Greek French co-production) shown all over the world; IN THE WRITER’S WORKSHOP (2018, 63’) a documentary comprising a series of interviews with writer Pantelis Kaliotsos on writing and the ethics of creativity; LIBERATION (2020, 15’) a short documentary on wildlife preservation organisation ANIMA.
-In 2020 she created (and directed in collaboration with Oliwia Tado - Twardovska) the extremely popular 54 episode TV history series, SMALL LESSONS ON A BIG WORLD, with professor Maria Efthimiou, for the Hellenic Parliament TV channel.
-The show run from 2020 -2022, and will also be broadcasted by ERT-WORLD, the Greek worldwide streaming platform.
+After that, Maria made three documentaries, THISSION CINEMA OF ATHENS (2017, 52’) for French Canal+ series MYTHICAL CINEMAS (Greek French co-production) shown all over the world; IN THE WRITER’S WORKSHOP (2018, 63’) a documentary comprising a series of interviews with writer P. Kaliotsos on writing and the ethics of creativity; LIBERATION (2020, 15’) a short documentary on wildlife preservation organisation ANIMA.
+In 2020 she created (and directed in collaboration with Oliwia Twardovska) the extremely popular 54 episode TV history series, SMALL LESSONS ON A BIG WORLD, for the Hellenic Parliament TV channel.
+In 2023, she created (and directed in collaboration with Oliwia Twardovska) a second 24 episode history series, LASTING THROUGH TIME.

-In 2021, she shot her second feature film LISTEN (2022, 108') which participated as work in progress at the Cannes Marche du Film, and has already been shown in major international festivals (Tallinn Black Nights, Cairo IFF, Sofia IFF, Thessaloniki IFF, WoW festival and more).
-The film won BEST FEATURE AWARD at the Dhaka IFF, and the ORPHEUS BEST FEATURE and BEST PERFORMANCE AWARD for Efthalia Papacosta, at LAGFF (Los Angeles).
-Next the film will participate in Galway Film Fleadh and will represent Greece at the European Union Film Festival Toronto in December.
-Maria is currently working on a second 24 episode history series with Oliwia Tado-Twardovska and Maria Efthimiou "LASTING THROUGH TIME", while developing the script for her next film ENDPOINT, hoping to shoot in the end of 2024.
+In 2021, she shot her second feature film LISTEN (2022, 108'), a Greek Bulgarian co production featuring Efthalia Papacosta, Dimitris Kitsos and Yoana Bukovska-Davidova, which participated as work in progress at the Cannes Marche du Film that year.
+Shown in major international festivals (Tallinn Black Nights, Cairo IFF, Sofia IFF, Thessaloniki IFF, Galway Film Fleadh, WoW festival and more) LISTEN won BEST FEATURE AWARD at the Dhaka IFF, and the ORPHEUS BEST FEATURE and BEST PERFORMANCE AWARD for Efthalia Papacosta, at LAGFF (Los Angeles) and represented Greece at the European Union Film Festivals of Canada and India.
+The film was recently acquired by Screenbound International Pictures UK.
+It has been sold to Latin America and will be dubbed in Spanish and Portuguese.

 Add Director Biography